 Additionally, we may in the future from time to time collaborate with academic institutions to accelerate our preclinical research or development under written agreements with these institutions.
 In certain cases, these institutions may provide us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration.
 Regardless of such option, we may be unable to negotiate a license within the specified timeframe or under terms that are acceptable to us.
 If we are unable to do so, the institution may offer the intellectual property rights to others, potentially blocking our ability to pursue our program.
-The institution also may only offer a nonexclusive license, providing an opportunity for competitors to license intellectual property important to us.
-If we are unable to successfully obtain rights to required third-party intellectual property or to maintain the existing intellectual property rights we have, we may have to abandon development of such program and our business and financial condition could suffer.
+The institution also may only offer a nonexclusive license, providing an opportunity for competitors to license intellectual property rights we have, we may have to abandon development of such program and our business and financial condition could suffer.
 The academic institutions, or our collaborators at those institutions, also may violate the terms of our agreements with them.
 For example, a collaborator could use proprietary knowledge based on the collaboration to compete with us.
 These violations may result in litigation, which can be costly and may impact our ability to use resources for product development or other necessary functions.